boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-a-widget.md

 # Steps to embed the dashboard widget in your application

-Follow these steps to embed dashboard widget in your application.
+Follow these steps to embed a dashboard widget in your application.

 ## How to use BoldBI wrapper inside your html page

-1. In your .html page, you need to add the following Embed SDK URL in the head tag of your page.
+1. In your .html page, you need to add the following Embed SDK URL within the `head` tag of your page.

     ```js
     <head>
-        <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v6.16.12/boldbi-embed.js"></script>
+        <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v7.6.12/boldbi-embed.js"></script>
     </head>
     ```

-2. In the body tag, you need to create the div element with your own id name.
-This element will be used for dashboard widget embedding.
+2. In the `body` tag, you need to create the `div` element with your own ID name.
+This element will be used for embedding dashboard widgets.

     ```js
     <body>